History (HIST)

 HIST 240.
 "Cults" and New Religious Movements.
 3 Credits.

-This course examines the creation and sustainability of new religious movements, including Scientology, Jehovah's Witness, Aum Shinrikyo, Peoples Temple and the Church of Latter Day Saints, and the history of anti-cult movements.
+This course examines the creation and sustainability of new religious movements, including Scientology, Jehovah's Witness, Aum Shinrikyo, Peoples Temple, and the Church of Jesus Christ of Latter-day Saints, and the history of anti-cult movements.
 Cross-listed with RELS.

 HIST 251.
 Introduction To Public History.
 3 Credits.